-- Enforce specified provisions of the California Building Standards Law in HSC, Division 13, Part 2.5, commencing with Section 18901, and the implementing building standards in Title 24.
-Reference: HSC Sections 17960, 17961 and 18948. - Enforce State Housing Law (HSC, Division 13, Part 1.5) and implement regulations of Title 25, Chapter 1, pertaining to the erection, construction, reconstruction, movement, enlargement, conversion, alteration, repair, removal, demolition, or arrangement of hotels, motels, lodging houses, condominiums, apartment houses and dwellings.
+- Enforce specified provisions of the California Building Standards Law (HSC, Division 13, Part 2.5) and the building standards in Title 24 that implement and make specific the laws passed by the legislature. - Reference: HSC Sections 17960, 17961 and 18948. - Enforce State Housing Law (HSC, Division 13, Part 1.5) and the regulations of Title 25, Chapter 1, that implement and make specific those laws pertaining to the erection, construction, reconstruction, movement, enlargement, conversion, alteration, repair, removal, demolition, or arrangement of hotels, motels, lodging houses, condominiums, apartment houses and dwellings.
 Reference: HSC Section 17960. - Enforce the earthquake protection laws applicable to hazardous buildings, seismic retrofitting, seismic gas shutoff devices, water heater bracing, posting of notices on buildings that are potentially dangerous during seismic motion, and more.
-Reference: HSC Division 13, Part 3, commencing with Section 19100, and Government Code, Title 2, Chapter 12.2, commencing with Section 8875. - Officially adopt through the jurisdiction's ordinance process the current edition of Title 24, and repeal outdated versions.
-Title 24's current edition must be enforced whether or not a jurisdiction takes an official action to adopt it.
+Reference: HSC Division 13, Part 3, commencing with Section 19100, and Government Code, Title 2, Chapter 12.2, commencing with Section 8875. - Enforce the building standards, and related administrative regulations, in the current edition of Title 24 adopted by CBSC.
 Reference HSC, Division 13, Parts 1.5 and 2.5.